Mindfulness for Anxiety

 Please note that this course doesn't include any guided meditations.
 However it does contain some great tips on making mindfulness a daily habit that helps you discover more happiness in every day: so eventually a daily meditation practice may follow naturally.

 Mindfulness stems from Buddhism and I study in the tradition of Zen Master Thich Nhat Hanh, so I refer to him and other teachers who have inspired my own mindfulness practice in this course: but the material here is suitable for those of all faiths or none.
 Everyone is welcome!

-Katie’s expertise and relaxed, practical teaching style will inspire you with the confidence to enjoy putting into practice the mindfulness techniques in which she specialises.
-She holds a Masters degree in Education, a Post Graduate Certificate in Learning and Teaching in Higher Education, and is a Fellow of The Higher Education Academy.
+Katie holds a Masters Degree in Education, a Post Graduate Certificate in Learning and Teaching in Higher Education (PGCE), and is a Fellow of The Higher Education Academy.

 She has led bespoke workshops and webinars for corporate clients including Adidas, Barclaycard, Borough Care, Equity Housing Group, Greater Manchester Police, Magnox and Sellafield, as well as charities and support groups such as Brain Tumour Support, Heart Valve Voice and the COVID-19 Primary Care web meet for UK Healthcare Professionals.